ElectricRCAircraftGuy/eRCaGuy_hello_world/NOTES_architecture_and_best_practices.md

         1. https://www.freertos.org/FreeRTOS-Software-Timer-API-Functions.html
     1. Task creation `malloc`s (dynamically allocates memory), which is non-deterministic and can lead to memory fragmentation and run-time crashes.
 That's nuts.
 Instead, use timers for what timers are for!
     1. Note: using `xTaskCreateStatic()` is far better than `xTaskCreate()`, because it does not dynamically allocate memory.
 But, it is still bad.

+1. When allocating stack sizes, use `configMINIMAL_STACK_SIZE` as a multiplier, not an adder.
+Ex: use `configMINIMAL_STACK_SIZE*10`, for instance, not `configMINIMAL_STACK_SIZE + 500` or whatever.
+    1. This allows easy scaling across the whole system.
+    1. This way, stack sizes can be seen in relative sizes to each other.
+And, to increase the stack size proportionally for the whole system all at once, you just increase the value of `configMINIMAL_STACK_SIZE`, which is the base multiplier.